 5. On no account dress your chickens in winter woollies in a well-meaning attempt to keep them warm.
 It prevents them from fluffing up their feathers, and they're far more likely to die from the cold than if you allow them to warm themselves naturally.

 Although chickens can deal well in low temperatures, they cannot cope with the combination of damp and draughts.
 That combination can lead to frostbite, particularly in large-combed chickens.

-6. You should have checked the coop for draughts last month but if you didn't get round to it, do it now.
-Block up any holes in the lower two thirds of the coop - just above roost level and lower.
+6. You should have checked the coop for draughts last month.
+If you didn't get round to it, do it now.
+Block up any holes in the lower two thirds of the coop - from just above roost level right down to the floor.
 Winds at that level are welcome in the summer to provide a cooling breeze, but in the winter can be a killer, especially for older chickens.

 7. Make sure to leave some ventilation in the top third of the coop - there's a difference between allowing ventilation and having cold winds whistling past your flocks' ears.
 Ventilation should be at a much higher level than the roost - around the level where the walls meet the roof, or higher.

 Use hardware cloth to block gaps so predators can't get through, but don't block them altogether.
 This allows the moisture created by chicken breath, and the ammonia created by their poop, to rise and escape.